cgbann14/writing/src/Editorial-Method.md

 I have assigned a numerical identifier to each place name.
 When there are variant spellings of a place name, they are all given the same identifier since they refer to the same place.

 There are a few editorial concerns specific to the normalized version.
 I have added accents, breath marks, spaces between words, and made changes from the epigraphic alphabet to its corresponding literary equivalences.
 (N.B.
 A table of these transliteration equivalences is included in Guide to Reading the First Eight Years of the Quota Lists.)

-Since transliteration equivalences may require two letters to be put in the place of one or vice versa, the normalized edition cannot stay true to the stoichedon layout.
-I have removed all stone numbers in the normalized editions in order not to misrepresent transliteration equivalences as characters present on the actual stone.
  When two letters in the diplomatic edition would form one in the normalized edition (e.g. ΦΣ to ψ) and one of the two letters is completely missing, the normalized letter is marked as `<unclear>`.
 When one or both letters are partially missing but are semantically clear, the normalized letter is marked as clear.